 - Severe infections like tuberculosis, shingles, fungal infections and other bacterial or viral infections have happened in patients who take this drug.
 Sometimes, these have been deadly.
 The risk is greater if your child also takes drugs that suppress the immune system like methotrexate or corticosteroids.
 If your child gets a bad infection, the doctor may stop this drug until the infection is under control.
 Call the doctor right away if your child has a fever, chills, or sweating; cough; muscle aches; shortness of breath; more sputum or change in color of sputum; red, warm, swollen, painful, or blistered skin; weight loss; stomach pain; diarrhea; pain with passing urine or passing urine more often; or feeling tired or weak.

 - TB (tuberculosis) has been seen in patients started on this drug.
-These patients were exposed to TB in the past, but never got the infection.
-Your child may be tested to see if he/she has been exposed to TB before starting this drug.
+These patients were exposed to TB in the past, but never had signs of the infection.
+Your child may be tested to see if they have been exposed to TB before starting this drug.
+Do not give this drug if your child has active TB.

 - Lymphoma, skin cancer, and other types of cancer have happened in people treated with this drug.